-is relocated is no longer profitable in the home country, and the employees would lose their jobs even if the firm did not engage in offshoring.
+Furthermore, it is questionable whether the adverse employment effects that are attributed to offshoring are always caused by offshoring itself.
+Often, production that is relocated is no longer profitable in the home country, and the employees would lose their jobs even if the firm did not engage in offshoring.

-Most empirical studies on the consequences of offshoring focus largely on labor market issues-the level and skill composition of employment, and the level and structure of wages, which have been covered in several surveys [8], [9].
+Most empirical studies on the consequences of offshoring focus largely on labor market issues-the level and skill composition of employment, and the level and structure of wages, which have been covered in several surveys [10], [11].
 Although some studies have identified small negative effects on employment from offshoring, a consensus seems to be emerging that the effects are either broadly neutral or a small net gain in employment.
-Similarly, the results of empirical studies suggest that the overall effect of offshoring on the labor market is modest [9].
+Similarly, the results of empirical studies suggest that the overall effect of offshoring on the labor market is modest [11].
 However, low-skilled workers, in particular, feel the pressure from international outsourcing.